The 5 Best ETF Strategies to Maximise Your Investments

 ETFs offer several advantages that explain their popularity.
 The two main benefits are diversification and low costs, enabling investors to build winning strategies.

-- Low-cost instrument: ETF fees are affordable, averaging around 0.30% annually, with a range of 0.09% to 0.90%.
-This is cheaper than traditional actively managed equity funds and far less expensive than buying individual assets.
+• Low associated costs: ETF fees are affordable, averaging around 0.30% annually, with a range of 0.09% to 0.90%.
+This is cheaper than traditional actively-managed equity funds and far less expensive than buying individual assets.

-- Reduced volatility: As ETFs are baskets of shares or other assets, their prices tend to fluctuate less sharply than individual stocks during market swings.
-Similarly, they’re less vulnerable to sudden crashes.
+• Reduced volatility: As ETFs are baskets of shares or other assets, their prices tend to fluctuate less sharply than individual stocks during market swings, whichever direction the swing.

 The 5 best ETF strategies for your investments

-⚠️ Building an investment portfolio starts with simple questions: What is your investment purpose? (e.g., retirement, property purchase, or emergency savings).
+⚠️ Building an investment portfolio starts with simple questions: What are you investing for? (e.g., retirement, property purchase, emergency savings...).
 What is your time horizon?
 What is your risk tolerance?
 How much risk are you willing to take relative to your return goals?

-These questions are essential, as the answers determine the most suitable strategy.
+These questions are essential, as the answers will determine what the most suitable strategy is.
 For example, a 10-year+ horizon may suit a buy-and-hold strategy, while a shorter timeframe might align with swing trading or sector rotation.
 Your trading skills and knowledge of technical/fundamental analysis also influence whether you adopt an active or passive approach.

 In any case, ETFs are flexible and liquid, allowing you to adjust positions until you find the most comfortable setup.